Table of Contents

 This data is unlabeled, meaning there’s no predefined category or segment for each customer.

-Applying a K-Means Clustering Algorithm
+1.2.1 K-Means Clustering Algorithm

-You apply a clustering algorithm, such as K-means clustering, to the dataset.
+You can apply a clustering algorithm, such as K-means clustering, to the dataset.
 The algorithm scans the data and tries to identify patterns, similarities, and differences among the customers.
 Based on these patterns, the algorithm groups customers into clusters.
 Each cluster represents a group of customers with similar characteristics.

 After running the clustering algorithm, you might find that your customers are grouped into the following clusters: